9brada6/tabs-with-posts/development.md

 ## ✅ Todo

+- Move WIdget into a new namespace and get out of folder.
+- Move Widget_Sanitization into a new class and put it in Admin Folder.
 - Make the CSS better in widget form when selecting the tabs style.
 - See if old CSS of tab style was for any usage in CSS/JS files.
 - Class_Children_Order_Trait in PHP 5.6 we cannot have static and abstract in a trait.